The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Introduction

-\textbf{Computational Hardness.} As an immediate consequence, our result provides convincing evidence that the problem is computationally hard.
+\paragraph{\bf Computational Hardness} As an immediate consequence, our result provides convincing evidence that the problem is computationally hard.
 First of all, there are reasons to believe that \ppadpls/ is hard simply because \ppad/ and \pls/ are believed to be hard.
 Indeed, if \ppadpls/ could be solved in polynomial time, then, given an instance of a \ppad/-complete problem and an instance of a \pls/-complete problem, we would be able to solve at least one of the two instances in polynomial time.
 Furthermore, since \cls/ $\subseteq$ \ppadpls/, the above-mentioned cryptographic hardness of \cls/ applies automatically to \ppadpls/, and thus to our problem of interest.
+Note that our result says that finding a stationary point (or, to be more precise, a KKT point) is computationally hard, not only for the Gradient Descent algorithm, but for \emph{any} algorithm.

-\textbf{Continuous Local Search.} Since Gradient Descent is just a special case of continuous local search, our hardness result implies that
+\paragraph{\bf Continuous Local Search} Since Gradient Descent is just a special case of continuous local search, our hardness result implies that

 which disproves the widely believed conjecture by \citet{DaskalakisP2011-CLS} that the containment is strict.
 Our result also allows us to resolve an ambiguity in the original definition of \cls/ by showing that the high-dimensional version of the class reduces to the 2-dimensional version of the class (the 1-dimensional version is computationally tractable, so no further progress is to be made).
 Equality to \ppadpls/ also applies to a linear version of \cls/ analogous to the class \linearfixp/ of \citet{EtessamiPRY20}.